Optimized basis expansion as an extremely accurate technique for solving time-independent Schr\"odinger equation: Applications

-In this section, for illustrative purposes, we first apply VISM to find the bound states of a Simple Harmonic Oscillator (SHO) which is an exactly solvable case, for the reasons stated at the end of the Introduction section.
-Briefly, the purpose is to readily check the validity of our three distinct optimization procedures, which includes our prescriptions for finding $\hat{L}(N)$, and compare them.
-We can also check the overall accuracy of our results.
-We then apply this method to two perturbed harmonic oscillators, the first with quartic anharmonic term, and second with a rapidly oscillating trigonometric anharmonic term.
-Neither problem is exactly solvable.
-We compare our results for the earlier case with some other reported results.
+In this section, for illustrative purposes, we first apply the optimization procedure to find the bound states of a Simple Harmonic Oscillator (SHO) which is an exactly solvable case.
+We then apply this method to two perturbed harmonic oscillators, the first with a quartic anharmonic term, and the second with a rapidly oscillating trigonometric anharmonic term.